ArtemioVibora/ArtemioVibora/README.md

 ## Hi there 👋
-### My Name is Artemio (My favorite hero in my country's history)
+### My Name is Artemio
 Discovered my passion for programming and Computer Science in general on April 27, 2022 when I made an Unreal Engine game.
 I likened it to a Cosmic Door in which once opened it can never be closed and I entered in it and immediately fell in love with the world of Computing.
 In a way, it saved me from my instability that I experienced in Creative Writing as I found myself more expressive here than I was there.

 ## What I am learning
 Computer Science in general.
-As in generally, I have built a compiler, a bootloader, a database management system, a webbrowser, a text editor, an IDE, a face detector who could read emotions even before formally going into Computer Science.
+As in generally, I have built a compiler, a bootloader, a database management system, a webbrowser, a webserver, a text editor, an IDE, a face detector who could read emotions even before formally going into Computer Science.
 But what I am passionate is its utilization of mathematics.
 Which would further my goal in diving deep into Quantum Computing hence why I now code each and everyday to practice and dive deeper in what I can do with this newly found passion of mine.
 And shifting from humanities has been the best decision of my life.